 We realize that setting targets is one of the most common problems encountered on the performance management journey.
 However, without a stake in the ground, any results reported, while useful, do not necessarily demonstrate that your function met its performance commitment.
-Without a targets it is just as easy for leadership to arbitrarily declare failure as it is for you and your team to declare success.
+Without targets, it is just as easy for leadership to arbitrarily declare failure as it is for you and your team to declare success.

 Being able to set a performance target for your work, initiative and/or objective is a critical component in developing your performance framework and system.
 The target you choose represents a commitment to achieve a specific and better quality or level of performance over a specified time frame.
 It is used to evaluate performance achieved compared to performance expected.
-For example, a performance target for a tactical activity may be generate a specific number of conversations with qualified customer targets at an upcoming event.
+For example, a performance target for a tactical activity may generate a specific number of conversations with qualified customer targets at an upcoming event.
 Setting a product adoption rate for a new product within a specific period of time after launch serves as another example.

 How to Set Targets You Can Meet